Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 Conclusion

-With all these types and brands to consider, choosing one can be daunting, especially for those who are new to pickup upgrades.
-The safest route is to consider the brand and type of pickup used by your favorite guitarist.
-That way you are sure to get the feel and sound that's close to what you usually listen to.
-You can then experiment with different pickups as you gain more experience.
+With all the different types of guitar pickups, types of guitars, and brands to consider, choosing compatible pickups can feel daunting, especially for those new to pickup upgrades.
+A safe route is to look at the brand and type of pickup used by your favorite guitarist.
+This way, you’re more likely to achieve the feel and sound you’re accustomed to.

-Ultimately, you're going to make the decision of which pickup to get.
-The information provided here will help you make more informed decisions when choosing between the different types of guitar pickups.
-With patience and some luck, you'll get your hands on the guitar pickups that are perfect for you.
+You can then experiment with different guitar pickup types as you gain experience.
+Ultimately, the decision of which pickup to get is yours.
+The information provided here will help you make more informed choices when selecting from the different kinds of pickups available.
+With patience and some luck, you’ll find the guitar pickups that are perfect for you.

 Contributors

-Alexander Briones: Update and Editing
+Alexander Briones: Editing

 Media